7.2 Inter-Agency Escalation Policy and Procedure

 - 2. Aim and Objectives

-- 3. Inter-Agency Escalation Procedure for Professionals with Child Protection or Child Welfare Concerns
+- 3. Inter-Agency Escalation Procedure for Professionals where there is disagreement in relation to Child Welfare Concerns

 - 4. Professional Dissent at Child Protection Conferences

-Occasionally situations may arise when workers within one agency feel that the decisions made by a worker from another agency, on a child protection case is not a safe decision.
+Occasionally situations may arise when workers within one agency feel that the decisions made by a worker from another agency working on a child protection case is not a safe decision.

 Problem resolution is an integral part of professional co-operation and joint working to safeguard children.
 All agencies must work together in the interest of the child and it is recognised that at times there are differences of opinion on how to progress a case.